Canvass Research

 Why Ghost Surgery Happens in Korea

-Three structural factors create the conditions for ghost surgery:
+Three structural factors create the conditions for ghost surgery.

-The Kwon Dae-hee Bill
+August 2021: The Kwon Dae-hee Bill passes

 How to Protect Yourself